 A: A teacher brings each student to their bus in the afternoon for the entire school year.
 Prior to the start of the year, teachers are given the bus and route numbers for each neighborhood and after-school care facility, plus a list of student names assigned to each route so that they can make sure every child boards the correct bus.
-Please confirm your child’s route number with their teacher at the Thoreau open house event held before the first day of school.

 A: Not necessarily.
 Although each route will have a regular driver, a substitute will occasionally be assigned in the absence of the regular driver.
 Occasionally students will have a one bus driver assigned to their morning route, and a different bus driver assigned to the afternoon route.

 A: Yes, there are ten basic rules for proper conduct when riding the bus.
 They are: